Metropolitan District Homeowners’ Rights Task Force

 Metro to HOA transition

-by kchan, 9 months ago
+by kchan, about 2 years ago

 Districts take time to build, but when the builder has left the district and it is resident run the primary function of the district is to maintain the district and pay off the debt.